pbuckner/x-plane_plugins/XPython/docs/source/usage/preferences.rst

   the range of features implemented through python plugins and this is an effort to recognized those plugins which are most popular.

-Information is stored on servers physically in the United States, and is accessible *only* by me.
+.. note:: Information is stored anonymously on secure servers physically in the United States, and is accessible *only* by me.
+I don't have, nor do I care to have, your name, email, phone number or pet's name.
 Other than what is viewable by the above graphs, no information is sold or shared with anyone else.

 When we say the data is collected "anonymously", here's what we mean.
 As with *every* interaction on the Internet, the server will receive your IP address.
 Other than to communicate